 ProfessionalsMeredith J. Kane

-Co-Chair of the Real Estate Department and two-term member of the firm’s Management Committee, Meredith J. Kane regularly represents developers, equity investors, institutional and entrepreneurial owners and government agencies in all aspects of development, finance, acquisitions and sales, equity joint ventures, restructuring, leasing and securitization of real estate.
+Of Counsel and former Co-Chair of the firm’s Real Estate Department, and two-term member of the firm’s Management Committee, Meredith J. Kane regularly represents developers, equity investors, institutional and entrepreneurial owners and government agencies in all aspects of development, finance, acquisitions and sales, equity joint ventures, restructuring, leasing and securitization of real estate.

 Ms. Kane’s experience includes all aspects of the finance and development of complex public/private joint venture projects including:

-- the representation of the MTA in the development of several projects, including the 26-acre Hudson Yards on Manhattan’s far west side for over six million square feet of office space and 5,000 residential units; and of Atlantic Yards in Brooklyn for the development of the Barclays Center sports arena and up to 16 residential and commercial buildings; and a ground lease to Boston Properties of MTA’s former Madison Avenue headquarters site for new development;
+- the representation of the MTA in the development of several projects, including the 26-acre Hudson Yards on Manhattan’s far west side for over six million square feet of office space and 5,000 residential units; Atlantic Yards in Brooklyn for the development of the Barclays Center sports arena and up to 16 residential and commercial buildings; and a ground lease to Boston Properties of MTA’s former Madison Avenue headquarters site for new development;

 - the 2001 long-term lease acquisition of New York’s World Trade Center complex;

 - the public infrastructure development in connection with the 1.6 million square foot One Vanderbilt office tower, and JP Morgan Chase’s new 2.1 million square foot headquarters at 270 Park Avenue;